The story so far.

 The standard gives assurance that more responsible farming is happening on the ground.
 Every step of cotton production, from sowing and growing to picking and harvesting, adheres to six production principles.
 BCI Farmers are also expected to continually improve their production processes.
 The standard can be applied to different scales of cotton production – from smallholder farms in Mali, Mozambique and Tajikistan to large, industrialised operations in Brazil and China.

 International brands including adidas, H&M, IKEA, Levi Strauss & Co., M&S and Nike already use Better Cotton in their supply chains.
-Their support and that of all BCI’s members means that more and more Better Cotton is coming onto the market.
-In 2014, 7.6% of all the cotton produced globally was Better Cotton.
+Their support and that of all BCI’s Members means that more and more Better Cotton is coming onto the market.
+Today, Better Cotton accounts for 14% of global cotton production.
 By 2020, we want this figure to be 30%.
 By then, the cotton products you use every day are more likely to contain cotton produced in a more sustainable way.
 That’s better for the farmers, the environment and the cotton sector, and that’s better for all of us.

 What makes BCI and Better Cotton unique?